ERA-engined Cars - Notes on Chassis Technical History and Specification

 Riley IFS / Maclure Riley (AVC 18)

-This car began life as a 1936 Riley works car, referred to as the Type 2 car, which was fitted with Girling Independent Front Suspension.
+This car began life as a 1936 Riley works car, usually referred to as the Type 2 IFS car, which was fitted with Girling Independent Front Suspension.

-Unused in 1937, the car was then purchased by Percy Maclure in late 1937, who during 1938/39 developed it into an increasingly potent Riley special.
+Unused during 1937, the car was then purchased by Percy Maclure in late in the year, who during 1938/39 developed it into an increasingly potent Riley special.

 For 1938 Maclure fitted an adapted version of the body from his previous TT Sprite, and he raced the car in this form during the 1938 season.

-In early 1939, he installed the prototype ERA engine from the White Riley.
+In early 1939, he installed the prototype ERA engine from the White Riley (see above).
 He also fitted parts of the offset body, which he had retained from the 1936 Works Type 2 IFS car, including the tail section and fairing.
-The car then appeared in this form throughout the 1939 season, with another engine, probably a “real’ ERA unit obtained from Reggie Tongue, replacing the ex-White Riley engine at some point.
+The car then appeared in this form throughout the 1939 season, with another engine, probably a ‘real’ ERA unit obtained from Reggie Tongue, replacing the ex-White Riley engine at some point.

-After Maclure’s death during wartime the Maclure Riley was bought by Reg Parnell, who largely rebodied it, naming it the ERA Riley.
+After Maclure’s death during the war the Maclure Riley was bought by Reg Parnell, who largely rebodied it, renaming it the ERA Riley.

-The car then appeared in the hands of Leo Davenport, Parnell and the Ashmore Brothers in the second half of 1946.
+It then appeared in the hands of Leo Davenport, Parnell and the Ashmore Brothers during the second half of 1946.

 In 1948 the car was bought by Worcestershire engineer Geoff Richardson, who raced the car during the 1948 season.

 During the 1948/49 off-season Richardson replaced the Riley chassis with a self-designed, Rubery Owen built, chassis, creating the RRA.
-(See RRA note below).
+(See separate note below).

 Challenger

-The Challenger appeared just once with an ERA engine - at Prescott in July 1939 where Reg Parnell fitted the ‘borrowed’ engine from R6B.
+The Challenger appeared just once with an ERA engine - at Prescott in July 1939 where Reg Parnell fitted the ‘borrowed’ engine from Mrs Hall-Smith’s ERA R6B.

-During its wartime storage and when the car raced briefly during 1947 it was fitted with a 1 1/2 litre Delage engine.
+During its storage during wartime and when the car raced briefly during 1947 it was fitted with a Delage 1500cc engine.

-In about 1949 the car was modified by Paul Emery into a sports car with a Lagonda V12 engine fitted, which the car still had when it was discovered in the United States by Dean Butler.
+In about 1949 the car was modified by Paul Emery into a sports car, with a Lagonda V12 engine being fitted, which the car still had when it was discovered in the United States by Dean Butler.

 Brooke Special (Riley 12/4 Imp-based)

-Les Brooke’s Brooke Special was built in 1936 around a Riley 12/4 Imp chassis, and was fitted successively with MG, Riley and Alta engines.
+Leslie Brooke’s Brooke Special was built in 1936 around a Riley 12/4 Imp chassis, and was fitted, successively, with MG, Riley and Alta engines.

 In late 1947 the car was sold, without its ERA engine, to George Nixon, who rebodied it and fitted a Riley engine, renaming it the Riley Special.